mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Subscriptions deliver without Security group filter when a project has no security groups available.md

 2. In Mattermost select a channel and create a new subscription
 3. Select the target project from step 1. and add some events
 4. Save the subscription without adding a filter
-5. In jira trigger an event included in the subscription **Expected**
+5. In Jira trigger an event included in the subscription

+**Expected**

 The event is delivered in the channel